 Most grant categories are reviewed by advisory panels that are convened every March and April, by artistic discipline, service area or category.
-The following grant categories are reviewed by panel: Major Cultural Institution, Partnership Support, Small Rural Partnership Support, Small Urban Partnership Support, Arts Project Support, Rural Arts Project Support, Arts Education Community Learning, Arts Pathways for Youth Success (formerly FAY), Arts Education Teacher Training, Arts360, Creative Placemaking, Rural Arts Facilities Fund, and Arts Access.
+The following grant categories are reviewed by panel: Major Cultural Institution, Partnership Support, Small Rural Partnership Support, Small Urban Partnership Support, Arts Project Support, Rural Arts Project Support, Arts Education Community Learning, Arts Pathways for Youth Success, Arts Education Teacher Training, Arts360, Creative Placemaking, Rural Arts Facilities Fund, and Arts Access.

 All advisory panel meetings typically are held at the Tennessee Arts Commission (unless notified otherwise) at 401 Dr. Martin Luther King, Jr. Blvd, Nashville TN 37243.
-The FY23 Annual Grant panel meetings will be held virtually by Microsoft Teams meetings only (unless notified otherwise) in March-April 2022.
+The FY24 Annual Grant panel meetings will be held virtually by Microsoft Teams meetings only (unless notified otherwise) in March-April 2023.

 - Applicants are notified of the date and approximate time of their application review.
 It is strongly encouraged, but not mandatory, for a representative of the organization to be present at the time of review.
 For your convenience, a Microsoft Teams Meeting link with a video and phone-in option are available for Advisory Panel Meetings.
 Please following the Microsoft Teams meeting invitation sent by your assigned program director to access the meeting.

 - You may attend, on the appropriate day, approximately 5 minutes prior to the start time listed for your panel.
 Approximate review time for each application will be sent to the contact person listed on each application.
 The Commission makes every effort to maintain this schedule, but please connect to the Microsoft Teams meeting early in case we are ahead of schedule.

 - Please mute your computer/phone after being connected to the meeting; no need to announce yourself to the group.

 - You may unmute at the time of your grant’s review if prompted for a question and leave the meeting when finished.
 Video is optional.